LZeroAnalytics/thornode/openapi/gen/docs/QuoteSwapResponse.md

 ### NewQuoteSwapResponse

-`func NewQuoteSwapResponse(outboundDelayBlocks int64, outboundDelaySeconds int64, fees QuoteFees, slippageBps int64, streamingSlippageBps int64, expiry int64, warning string, notes string, expectedAmountOut string, expectedAmountOutStreaming string, ) *QuoteSwapResponse`
+`func NewQuoteSwapResponse(outboundDelayBlocks int64, outboundDelaySeconds int64, fees QuoteFees, expiry int64, warning string, notes string, expectedAmountOut string, ) *QuoteSwapResponse`

 NewQuoteSwapResponse instantiates a new QuoteSwapResponse object This constructor will assign default values to properties that have it defined,